 Repression and reform

-"by sensible representation but without the trauma of one-man one vote… Before the issue becomes one of a choice between isolation and total franchise, and nothing less, for God's sake get discrimination of all sorts and varieties out of the system totally, for all to see."
+. "by sensible representation but without the trauma of one-man one vote… Before the issue becomes one of a choice between isolation and total franchise, and nothing less, for God's sake get discrimination of all sorts and varieties out of the system totally, for all to see."

-Ø reforms that were perceived as being necessary from the perspective of business's profit-seeking interests.
+Ø. reforms that were perceived as being necessary from the perspective of business's profit-seeking interests.
 As Harry Oppenheimer said: "Nationalist policies have made it impossible to make proper use of black labour", "Business and Reform", Financial Mail, 6 September 1985); or

-Ø reforms that were, very self-consciously and cynically, designed to pre-empt the ending of minority rule.
+Ø. reforms that were, very self-consciously and cynically, designed to pre-empt the ending of minority rule.

-a situation where people ten years from now feel things are going so much better for them that they do not feel anxious about political power." ("South African Alert", Business International, London, March 1988).
+. "a situation where people ten years from now feel things are going so much better for them that they do not feel anxious about political power." ("South African Alert", Business International, London, March 1988).

-…we dare not leave it to the political processes only.
+. "…we dare not leave it to the political processes only.
 We cannot place representatives of the disadvantaged communities in a position in which they feel obliged to challenge the interests of advantaged South Africans to seek redress".
 (Steyn, Managing Change in South Africa, with a foreword by H F Oppenheimer, Tafelberg, Cape Town, 1990, p.101).
 Reform is about depoliticising and diverting the aspirations of the majority, or at least of the majority's "representatives." (see also ibid. p.80).

 Business support for intensified repression in the 1980s

-Financial Mail, for instance.
+71. Many in the business community gave open support to government's increasingly heavy-handed repression in the course of the 1980s.
+The large-scale SADF occupation of townships in 1984 was defended by the Financial Mail, for instance.
 It reassured its readership that "No-one except the ANC is demanding political rights tomorrow."(12 October, 1984)

+.
 "The imposition of the State of Emergency last year, and its recent renewal, though regrettable, were necessary." (widely published as an advertisement in many newspapers, example Independent, London, 14 July 1987)

+.
 "The 60 percent increase in South Africa's security expenditure over the past two years was clearly essential in the circumstances.
 In fact, the damper put on socio-political instability by the security forces has definitely played a role in the recently improved performance of the economy."

 75. In March 1988 the Financial Mail concurred with these sentiments:

+.
 "Business confidence, that fragile reed, will probably be bolstered by government's latest crackdown on black dissent."

 The use of cheap labour, child and forced labour

+.
 "My son (who runs the farm) came to me and told me he did not have enough labourers.
 Then I told him to go to the principal of the Bantu school - it was during the holidays - and ask him whether every Bantu pupil, boys and girls, above the age of eight could work for him on the land the next day.
 And sir, they did that work as well as any big, fat grown up Bantu woman could do it and the work costs much less that way."
 (Hansard, vol 19, col 198, cited in Marcus, 1989, p.111)

+.
 "Whether farm workers' children are allowed to attend school or not, when farm or rural schools are allowed to operate, and indeed whether they are allowed to open at all, are all matters decided by the demands of the farmer.
 This does not only mean that school 'holidays' are timed to coincide with seasonal peaks in the production cycle, but that the school day itself is organised around the demands made on child labour during the working day…starting and finishing times are adjusted to ensure that school does not interfere with the work children are expected to do before and after lessons.
 Moreover, the farmer can (and does) prevent them from attending school, or plucks them out of the classroom at any given moment.
 Thus whether drawing directly on the farm, or indirectly through the collectivised child labour pools that country schools provide, restructuring has intensified and expanded the exploitation of child labour in the black worker family."
 (Marcus 1989, p.105-6)